-- 1. Completed non-core portal registration - 2.
-Brief description of the project/proposal by the student - 3.
+1. Completed non-core portal registration

+- 2. Brief description of the project/proposal by the student - 3.
 Letter or email from the Principal Investigator (P.I).
-The contents of this letter/email must include the following: brief description of the research, description of the student's role in the research, outline of the estimated time that the student will devote to the research.
+The contents of this letter/email must include the following: brief description of the research, description of the student's role in the research, outline of the estimated time that the student will devote to the research. - 4.
+Students must complete all required CITI training - 5.
+Students must complete all modules in Scholar 12 with the student's progress verified by their research mentor.

-Generally these projects can be completed in four weeks.
+Generally, these projects can be completed in four weeks.
 Longer projects may be approved with supporting documents from the P.I.